davidlamt/davidltran.com/src/posts/testing-action-creators-reducers/index.md

 ## Final Thoughts

-In my opinion, writing an individual action creator does not bring any value.
+In my opinion, writing an individual action creator test does not bring any value.
 An action creator should always, eventually, return an object.
-If we utilize that object in a reducer test, we are effectively validating that the resulting object is correct.
+If we utilize an action creator in a reducer test, we are effectively validating that the resulting object is correct.

 However, it may just be that I do not have enough experience writing tests around applications using Redux yet.
-This leads me to the following phrase that I am trying to practice: **Strong opinions, loosely held**.
+This leads me to the following idiom that I am trying to incorporate into my life:

+**Strong opinions, loosely held**.

 Special thanks to [A. Sharif](https://medium.com/javascript-inside/some-thoughts-on-testing-react-redux-applications-8571fbc1b78f) for this and other useful testing concepts!